a2stuff/a2d/res/README.txt

 Apple II DeskTop
 ================

-A2DeskTop.po is an 800k image containing the full application and all accessories.
-It can be transferred to an 3.5" floppy using ADTPro.
+A2DeskTop_800k.2mg is an 800k image containing the full application and all accessories.
+It can be transferred to a 3.5" floppy using ADTPro.

-A2DeskTop.1.po and A2DeskTop.2.po are 140k images containing different
+A2DeskTop_140k_disk1.po and A2DeskTop_140k_disk2.po are 140k images
-parts of the application, and can be transferred to 5.25" floppies using ADTPro.
+containing different parts of the application, and can be transferred to 5.25" floppies using ADTPro.

 Documentation